OWASP/www-event-2023-Global-AppSec-DC/pages/exhibitor-details.md

 + Gold: 2 full conference passes 2 expo-only passes
 + Silver: 2 expo-only passes
 + Start-Up: 2 expo-only passes
 + Additional full conference and expo-only passes may be purchased [here](https://www.eventbrite.com/e/owasp-global-appsec-washington-dc-2023-tickets-519195877847).
+Unfortunately, we are unable to offer any additional discounts other than what is included in your exhibitor/sponsorship package.

 ### Preparing for the Conference

 + Event Location: Marriott Marquis Washington DC, 901 Massachusetts Avenue, NW, Washington, DC 20001 USA
-+ Vendor Check-in and Set-up: Sunday, October 29, 6pm
++ Vendor Check-in and Set-up: Sunday, October 29, 6pm-9pm
-+ Exhibitor Area Hours: Monday, October 30, 8am-7:30pm and Tuesday, October 31, 8am-5pm
++ Exhibitor Area Hours: Monday, October 30, 8am-8:30pm and Tuesday, October 31, 8am-5pm
 + Vendor Tear Down: Tuesday, October 31, 5pm-9pm.
 All vendor areas must be torn down by 9pm.
 + Exhibitor Floor Plan: The selection of expo space is chosen according to the exhibitor level, and then by the date payment was received in full.
 A complete floor plan diagram will be available shortly.